crbanman/CC_Generator/README.md

 # Credit Card Generator

-A Chrome extension for generating valid test credit card numbers for development and testing purposes.
+A cross-platform browser extension for generating valid test credit card numbers for development and testing purposes.
+Available for both Chrome and Firefox.

 ## Features